Eastwood Academy: History

 Eastwood was built in 1954 as a Baptist Church before the Houston Independent School District bought the property and admitted the school as an internal charter in 2001.
 The 22000 sqft building was renovated and expanded for "re-adaptive" use for 175 students.
 The renovation included administrative offices, library, cafeteria, classrooms, science laboratories, computer laboratories and a multi-purpose room with a stage.
-The school was originally supposed to be a 9th grade school and feeder to the nearby Austin High School.
-After some consideration, the founders decided that the school would serve as a small-school alternative to Austin HS, Milby HS, and Chavez HS.
+Additionally, a new library was built around 2018 and included a new multi-purpose space, a makerspace, and a computer repair room.